ebemunk/blog/content/2021-12-01-playmates/tpl.md

 ## Who Reads Playboy?

 Turns out, Playboy is not very transparent about their demographics.
 But, I did find some information about it from their own [media kit from 2004](https://web.archive.org/web/20041019143228/https://www.playboy.com/mediakit/print_demographics.html) and [online demographics](https://web.archive.org/web/20041022052012/http://www.playboy.com/mediakit/online_demographics.html).
 More than a decade later, these numbers are very outdated, but I think it gives a bit of context into _who Playboy is meant for_.
-These are inconsistent, and combined with its age, it's best to take these with a huge grain of salt.
+Some numbers don't add up to 100%, and combined with its age, it's best to take these with a huge grain of salt.

 <div>
   <div class="viz-title">Reading it for the articles</div>